coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 NOTE: n is number in *each* group
 ```

+Seems like we need to either pick larger effects, or
+larger sample sizes.

 ### A Sufficiently Powered Test

+I am going to pick larger effects,
-Okay, something higher than 0.54 would work, let's use 1.0 because
+anything higher than 0.54 would work, let's use 1.0 because
 that is easy to type:

 ``` r